Dsgj/klippain-shaketune/docs/macros/tension_belt.md

 #    For example, on a Voron 2.4, this is typically the distance from the tensioning idler
 #    to the X/Y joint where you'll be looking at the belt and is around 0.150m (15cm).
 #    You must choose some spot and measure this distance on your specific machine.
+tension_excitation_mode: impulse
+#    Excitation mode for belt tensioning.
+Options: "impulse", "smooth_impulse", or "resonance".
+#    See documentation for more info on which mode to choose.
 tension_impulse_displacement: 0.5
-#    Displacement in mm for each impulse.
-Small values create short, sharp movements
+#    [impulse modes only] Displacement in mm for each impulse.
+Small values create short,
-#    that excite belt resonance without moving the toolhead significantly.
+#    sharp movements that excite belt resonance without moving the toolhead significantly.
 tension_impulse_acceleration: 12000.0
-#    Acceleration in mm/s² for impulses.
-Higher values create shorter impulse duration
+#    [impulse modes only] Acceleration in mm/s² for impulses.
+Higher values create shorter
-#    and better broadband excitation.
+#    impulse duration and better broadband excitation.
 Adjust based on your printer's capabilities.
 tension_impulse_interval: 0.7
-#    Time in seconds between impulses.
-This controls how often the belt gets excited
+#    [impulse modes only] Time in seconds between impulses.
+This controls how often the belt
-#    to maintain resonance during the tensioning process.
+#    gets excited to maintain resonance during the tensioning process.
-tension_impulse_strategy: impulse
-#    Excitation strategy selection for the belt tensioning tool.
-Can be one of "impulse"
-#    or "smooth_impulse".
-See the documentation for more details.
+tension_resonance_frequency: 55.0
+#    [resonance mode only] Default frequency in Hz for resonance mode excitation.
+This value
+#    will be used when tension_excitation_mode is set to "resonance" unless overridden by
+#    the FREQ parameter.
+Set this to the frequency you found works best for your belts.
 tension_strobe_section: ""
 #    [optional] If you machine is equipped with LEDs or FCOB caselights, you can set the
 #    Klipper section name for LED strobing.
 If provided, the macro will strobe LEDs